firasdib/snapper/README.md

 - Allows you to run snapraid with a lower priority to keep server and drives responsive
 - Allows you to abort execution if configurable thresholds are broken
 - Allows you to `scrub` after `sync`
+- Allows delay of `scrub` job to every N invocations
 - Logs the raw snapraid output as well as formatted text
 - Creates a nicely formatted report and sends it via email or discord
 - Provides live insight into the sync/scrub process in Discord